arielchuri/forglory/crystalcastles/crystalcastles.md

 1. Add the number on the die to every roll.
 1. Add the number on the die to every monster roll.
 1. More monsters arrive when the scene die reaches a target number.
 1. The monster runs away when the scene die reaches a target number.

-Scene Die: 1.
-A fire starts, 2.
-Smoke (-1d ranged attacks, -1d _stamina_), 3.
-Heat (-2hp), 4.
+1. (1) A fire starts, (2) Smoke (-1d ranged attacks, -1d _stamina_), (3) Heat (-2hp), 4.

 ##### Dramatic Scenes

-Tasks with a time constraint or a dramatic consequence use a die with appropriat results.
+Tasks with a time constraint or a dramatic consequence use a scene die with appropriate results.
+A series of checks that increment the scene die.

 </div>